-Last day to have payments received by super funds via electronic payment for the Superannuation paid to be Tax Deductible in the 2019 financial year.
+Last day to have payments received by super funds via electronic payment for the Superannuation paid to be Tax Deductible in the 2020 financial year.

-*TIP | different super clearing houses and super funds take varying times for payments to be received.
+*Tip - different super clearing houses and super funds take varying times for payments to be received.
 Please be aware of processing times of associated funds and clearing houses.
-Contact your accountant at Brentnalls SA for any needed assistance.
+We suggest paying this by the 20th of June if possible.

-Payroll Tax remittance is due for June and Reconciliation for the 2019 year.
+Payroll Tax remittance is due for June and Reconciliation for the 2020 year.

 If you have forgotten your password, it can be reset at the above address also.

-Last date to pay required Superannuation Contributions for 2019 to avoid paying Super Guarantee Charge (this charge incurs penalties and amounts paid are not tax deductible).
+Last date to pay required Superannuation Contributions for 2020 to avoid paying Super Guarantee Charge (this charge incurs penalties and amounts paid are not tax deductible).
 If using a super clearing house, we recommend that payment is made earlier.

 Taxable payment reporting (TPAR) due to the ATO for businesses who are in the following industries: